 is a movement of young people who are tackling issues that they feel strongly about so that they can make a difference to their communities.
 It’s a unique approach, led by young people, which allows them to create their own solutions to issues that affect them directly.
 Using the skills of a team of creative experts, the Fixers develop ways to get their message heard by the right people, whether that’s through film, print media, on-line campaigns or events.
 Our role is to help raise awareness by sharing their films and stories with our News audiences.
 Our regional News teams have played a significant role from the start, initially by promoting the scheme and now showcasing the latest Fixer projects across our regional News programming each month.

 Find out more about how we’re empowering communities in our ITV Corporate Responsibility Summary Report 2017

-Empowering the next generation and encouraging social mobility through experience and access to our industry is really important to us, so throughout the year we run a series of open-door events and initiatives to encourage people from the communities in which we operate, to come along and find out more about what we do.
+Empowering the next generation and encouraging social mobility through experience and access to our industry is really important to us.
+Throughout the year we run a series of open-door events and initiatives to encourage people from the communities in which we operate to come along and find out more about what we do.

 We want to inspire the next generation by offering not only guidance and advice on accessing our industry, but to help build young people’s confidence in their ability to pursue careers within media or across other sectors.
 The ITV Insights Programme

 , Breaking Into News